Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assignments/technical-challenge.md

-- Use a text editor and a terminal window to implement one of the Python functions in a textbook, recording its output when provided with different inputs and explaining why it is implemented in that fashion
+- Use a text editor and a terminal window to implement one of the Python functions in a textbook, recording its output when provided with different inputs and explaining why it is implemented in that fashion.

-- Use a text editor and a terminal window to modify the provided implementation of a Python function from a textbook, explaining your modification's impact on the original function and the output of the modified function
+- Use a text editor and a terminal window to modify the provided implementation of a Python function from a textbook, explaining your modification's impact on the original function and the output of the modified function.

-- Use a text editor and a terminal window to combine multiple Python functions from one of the textbooks into a unified Python function, explaining how you combined the functions and the output of the combined function
+- Use a text editor and a terminal window to combine multiple Python functions from one of the textbooks into a unified Python function, explaining how you combined the functions and the output of the combined function.